 Who is Richard Lord?

-Richard Lord is in his early forties and lives in Pontefract, West Yorkshire – a northern town to the South East of Leeds in England.
+Richard is a blogger living in Pontefract, West Yorkshire – a northern market town to the South East of Leeds in England.
 Previously Richard has lived in Wakefield, Wolverhampton and Liverpool.
 He is a multi-distance runner, business manager, former rugby league player/coach/manager, charity fundraiser and social commentator.

 Richard Lord’s passion for blogging and writing has developed since he started writing in 2014 about his experiences starting running.
 He then went on to write about lots of other topics.
 He has a thoughtful style of writing, where he doesn’t look to offend, but considers different viewpoints in his articles.
-Richard has had several articles published in magazines (see Published Works) and his first e-book is available to buy from Amazon.
+Richard has had several articles about running published in magazines (see Published Works) and his first e-book is available to buy from Amazon.

 Richard enjoys running his own website, and has ran other websites for community groups and small businesses in the past.
 Since the late 1990’s.
 Richard has built a number of sites in WordPress, Joomla, Shopify, SquareSpace, Wix as well as previously in Dreamweaver.
 He builds mostly in WordPress nowadays as it meets all his design and build requirements and he feels it has the best support infrastructure in place for him.

 Richard is keen for others to get the very best out of using internet technologies and to show where improvements can be made and hopefully improve the user experience for their customers.
 He says that getting a fresh pair of eyes to look at a problem really helps.

-He has been involved with designing and building websites since the late 1990s.
-He has helped out numerous businesses with advice and guidance on their sites, usage of social media, developing digital marketing strategies, and have assisted by providing proofreading advice for several organisations.
+He has helped out numerous businesses with advice and guidance on their sites, usage of social media, developing digital marketing strategies, and has assisted by providing proofreading advice for several organisations.

-Richard is a former Rugby League player, coach and manager.
-He was more successful OFF the pitch than ON it though.
-He would be the first to say that he can read the game well, but playing it is a different story altogether when you are getting knocked over all the time!
+Richard is a former Rugby League player, coach and manager – more successful OFF the pitch than ON it though as he says!
+He is the first to say that he can read the game well, but playing it is a different story altogether when you are getting knocked over all the time!

 Richard Lord was presented with a national award from the sport’s governing body – Pioneer of the Year – for his recruitment approach as manager of a Rugby League club outside of the traditional heartland areas when he was managing Wolverhampton Warlords.
 He was also invited to a Mayoral Reception for his Contribution to Sport in the City of Wolverhampton having recruited over 100 new players in the area in just over two years.